matplotlib/matplotlib-extension-cookiecutter/README.md

 ## But why?

 Sharing your code on public distribution channels like PyPi requires some infrastructure in terms of setup files that take time and can be annoying to get right.
-The cookiecutter takes care of this for you, and alos sets up a testing and documentation building environment:
+The cookiecutter takes care of this for you, and also sets up a testing and documentation building environment:

 - Github actions work
 - Issue templates